 - Make the latke mixture.
 Add the garbanzo bean flour, arrowroot powder, salt, garlic powder and pepper to the mixing bowl.
 Toss together until everything is evenly distributed.
 Add the flax egg mixture and mix well again.
 Make sure the flax egg is evenly coating everything throughout the mixture.

-- Serve your latkes warm with a dollop of vegan sour cream (homemade or store-bought) and/or applesauce.
-I like to also garnish with diced fresh chives.
+- Serve your latkes warm with a dollop of vegan sour cream (homemade or store-bought) and/or my homemade applesauce recipe.
+When I serve with sour cream I like to also garnish the latkes with diced fresh chives and or fresh dill.

 Note: If you do not have a spiralizer, you could also use a food processor or hand grater to grate the sweet potato and shallot.
 You could finely dice the shallot.
 I have not tested these methods with this particular recipe but this is how traditional latkes are prepared.
 I find the spiralizer to be quick, simple and easy to clean.